Cognitive behavioral therapy for insomnia: Relaxation training

-Paradoxical Intention
+Paradoxical intention

-Paradoxical Intention is a treatment method which involves telling the patient to do the exact opposite of what they have been doing in bed: They should stay awake and avoid falling asleep.
+Paradoxical intention is a treatment method that involves telling the patient to do the exact opposite of what they have been doing in bed: They should stay awake and avoid falling asleep.
 The goal of this method is to decrease performance anxiety which may inhibit sleep onset.
-Paradoxal Intention has been shown to be an effective treatment for sleep initiation insomnia but might not be effective for sleep maintenance or mixed insomnia.
+Paradoxical intention is an effective treatment for sleep initiation insomnia but might not be effective for sleep maintenance or mixed insomnia.

+Treatment recommendation

 Indication

 CBT-I is indicated when the following criteria are met: